realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Tailor_your_resume.md

 Whenever possible, use numbers to explain your accomplishments.
 For example, “a 15% increase in productivity,” is better than “an increase in productivity.”

 Phrase your work experience and duties using Problem-Action-Result (PAR) statements.

+For example, instead of saying “Fixed Python code,” phrase it as “Saved the company over $50,000 in a weekend by fixing an error in a Python script.”